Celebrating over 50 Years of Saving and Restoring Sight

 Since 1971, we have kept true to the mission of Drs.
 Kimura and Hogan, helping to raise funds for research that has led to pioneering breakthroughs in areas like glaucoma, trachoma, retinoblastoma, cataract surgery, and more – all while supporting the next generation of leaders in ophthalmology.

-Proceeds from this event will benefit All May See Foundation, a 501(c)(3) nonprofit that provides fundraising support for UCSF Ophthalmology and Francis I. Proctor Foundation for Research in Ophthalmology.
+Proceeds from this event benefitted All May See Foundation, a 501(c)(3) nonprofit that provides fundraising support for UCSF Ophthalmology and Francis I. Proctor Foundation for Research in Ophthalmology.
 Your contributions directly fund research, education, patient care and global outreach.